franck-mahieu/rpi-parking-doors/README.md

 ## Install and launch application on Raspberry

 - On the Raspberry, install NodeJS 12 or higher
-- Copy generate `dist` folder on your Raspberry
+- Copy generates `dist` folder on your Raspberry
 - In Raspberry terminal, in `dist` folder, launch this command to install only production dependencies :

 ```